ClarytyLLC/docs/src/docs/automate-studio/working-with-flows/README.md

 ?>Regardless of how you initiate the **POST**, be sure to set the header: **“content-type”: “application/json”**

+Set the header: **"Authorization": "Bearer token".
+Click [here](/automate-studio/working-with-flows/README?id=authentication) to know how to get token.

 If the Flow is started successfully, we will receive a response in the following format:
 ```json
 {